 I’ve used a variety of tools over the years - in the end I’ve come to the conclusion that it doesn’t really matter which one you use.
 My personal journey has looked like this:

 I start off each day by writing out what I accomplished yesterday, and what I intend to do today.
 I carry over unfinished tasks from yesterday into today if they are still relevant.
-This can take several minutes and is usually done before work starts.
+This process takes several minutes and is usually done before work starts.
 The template I use looks something like this:

 ### Yesterday - fixed route run image generation - ran route run migration - fixed route run duration - added timestamps to mpp - fixed the old admin fields - added the new metrics to the metrics importer - added cb_handle, version, and id to bugsnag api error tab ### Today - [x] fix marketplace build error ¯\_(ツ)_/¯ - [x] aeris weather bug - [ ] continue planning referral program - [ ] touch base with emil - [ ] prep brisket ### Notes ...